 To resume daily titillations on our related blog 'Daily Illustrated Nonsense', click HERE.
 Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
 (As of September 2023, there are over 1200 unique entries available on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
 The 'Daily' format also has the advantage of including some videos and other material that are not shown here on this topic-based blog.

-Even More Immersible Bird-Verse: WATERFOWL #3 (H to O)
+More Immersible Bird-Verse: WATERFOWL #2 (D to H)

-PARODY COMPOSED: Giorgio Coniglio (registered pseudonym) and Dr. GH, July 2019, a continuation of prior blogposts on this topic.
+PARODY COMPOSED: Giorgio Coniglio (registered pseudonym) and Dr. GH, June 2019, a continuation of a recent post on the same topic.

-The Omnificent English Dictionary ILimerick Form is an online humor dictionary that has accumulated over 100,000 carefully edited poems, including three hundred or so by Giorgio.
+The Omnificent English Dictionary In Limerick Form is an online humor dictionary that has accumulated over 100,000 carefully edited poems, including two hundred or so by Giorgio.
 The present collection of verses, recently submitted to OEDILF and still under review, represents a bird-brained continuation of earlier work on the same subject.

-Readers who enjoy our collections of verses describing the natural world around them with illustrative images and informative text, might also enjoy these blog-offerings...
+Readers who enjoy our collections of verses describing the natural world around them with illustrative images and text, might enjoy these blog-offerings...

 Verses about Waterfowl, June '19